Nam Naadu (1969 film): Production

-After the success of Enga Veettu Pillai (1965) produced by B. Nagi Reddy, M. G. Ramachandran was considering an entry into politics, so he told Reddy that he wanted to make a film to gauge audience response to seeing him as a politician.
+After the success of Enga Veettu Pillai (1965) produced by B. Nagi Reddy, actor M. G. Ramachandran was considering an entry into politics, so he told Reddy that he wanted to make a film to gauge audience response to seeing him as a politician.
 Nagi Reddy suggested remaking the Telugu film Kathanayakudu; Ramachandran agreed and remade the film as Nam Naadu.
-The dialogues were written by K. Swornam.
-Unlike the Telugu original, Nam Naadu was made with many politically charged dialogues because, according to film historian Prakash Raman, "that was the time when MGR was about to launch his party".
+The dialogues were written by K. Sornam.
+Unlike the Telugu original, Nam Naadu had many politically charged dialogues because, according to film historian Prakash Raman, that was the period Ramachandran was about to launch his own party, the All India Anna Dravida Munnetra Kazhagam.

 Soundtrack

-Music is composed by M. S. Viswanathan.
+Music is composed by M. S. Viswanathan, with lyrics by Vaali.

 Release and reception

 Nam Naadu was released on 7 November 1969.
 The Indian Express wrote, "That contemporary politics can be made into a successful film is proved by Vijaya International's Nam Nadu".
 The reviewer went on to say, "Colour is pleasing.
 The editing is component.
 Music by M. S. Viswanathan fails.
 The film is too long."
 Nagi Reddy recalled watching the film with Ramachandran: "When it was released, we both went to Mekala Theatre to watch the reaction of the viewers.
 Except for the manager, no one was aware of our presence.
 It was a pleasant evening and the doors had been kept wide open.
 MGR stood leaning on one side of the door and I was leaning on the other.
 There was a scene in which Jayalalitha, the heroine of the movie, appeared singing the song Vaangaiya Vaathiyaraiah while welcoming MGR after his victory in the elections."
 Reddy went on to say "The audience rose as one man, cheering, clapping, whistling.
 There were cries: 'We want to see the scene again!
 Repeat the scene!'
 We advised the manager to oblige the audience.
 The reel was rewound and the sequence was shown again.
 I turned to MGR.
 His eyes were filled with tears of joy.
 He hugged me.
 'O Reddiar!
 I have received the people's acceptance.'